ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 - Don't wait until the last moment to deploy your projects.
 If anything can go wrong, it will happened a day before deadline.
 Just ask anyone who finished this specialization.
 - Grading weeks tend to be quite intensive and you have to be prepared to deal with some unexpected issues.
 Long story short don't leave town.
 - Again, get started as early as possible.
-Unlike other previous courses in Data Science Specialization, Capstone is much more open-ended which requires more time to think, survey, trial and error (and that's one of the most valuable parts of this project, IMHO).
-Even if you did pretty well on other 9 courses, it's still quite possible that you don't have a clue in the beginning.
+Unlike other previous courses in Data Science Specialization, Capstone is much more open-ended which requires more time to think, survey, trial and error.
+Even if you did pretty well on other 9 courses, it's still possible that you don't have a clue in the beginning.
-- In addition to the final Shiny app, and a milestone report writeup in the mid-term, there are two quizzes about text prediction due earlier, don't forget to finish them on time.
-It would help you strengthen the initial idea and understand the project better.
-It might be tricky to get a full score, but it doesn't really matter.

 ## Slow or unreliable internet connections